 Couples learn to identify conflicts, strength, and patterns that keep them stuck.
 Couples counseling with the help of a family therapist who understands systems considers both families of origin, previous relationships, and examines the relationship's history of challenges and successes.
 A family therapist will help facilitate communication effectively, help understand each other’s needs for intimacy and trust, ensure relationship roles feel good to both partners, and help the couple face financial, physical and family challenges together.

 There are times couples realize there is a need to separate for a time or permanently.
-There is simply no possible way to repair the damage already done or the behavior of one partner or the other is simply unacceptable to the other.
-In this case, counseling can provide the support and encouragement needed to find ways to divide property from the marriage and consider custodial issues together to promote as much peace and equity as possible.
+Sometimes, there are simply no ways to repair the damage already done.
+Sometimes the behavior of one partner or the other is simply unacceptable to the other.
+In these cases, couple's counseling can provide the support and encouragement needed to find ways to divide property from the marriage and consider custodial issues together to promote as much peace and equity as possible.
 If there are children involved, there must be a focus to ensure their needs are fully met.
 Children will be affected by separation or divorce and their feelings and questions will be addressed in family therapy with consideration of their developmental age to ensure a healthy transition.

 At Metro Denver Family Therapy, treatment may include techniques from several system theories including: